Encore un soir (album): Accolades

-On 26 September 2016, Dion was nominated for the NRJ Music Award in category Francophone Female Artist of the Year.
+On 26 September 2016, Dion was nominated for the NRJ Music Award in the category Francophone Female Artist of the Year.
 On 18 October 2016, Encore un soir was nominated for the RTL Album of the Year.
-Encore un soir was also nominated for the Swiss Music Award in category Best International Album.
-It was nominated for two Juno Awards of 2017: Album of the Year and Adult Contemporary Album of the Year.
-In September 2017, Dion was nominated for four Félix Awards: Female Vocalist of the Year, Adult Contemporary Album of the Year, Best Selling Album of the Year and Most Popular Song of the Year ("Encore un soir").
-The next month, Encore un soir won two Félix Awards for Adult Contemporary Album of the Year and Best Selling Album of the Year.
+The album was also nominated for the Swiss Music Award in the category Best International Album.
+It received two nominations at the Juno Awards of 2017: Album of the Year and Adult Contemporary Album of the Year.
+In September 2017, Dion was nominated for four Félix Awards: Female Vocalist of the Year, Adult Contemporary Album of the Year, Best Selling Album of the Year, and Most Popular Song of the Year ("Encore un soir").
+The following month, Encore un soir won two Félix Awards for Adult Contemporary Album of the Year and Best Selling Album of the Year.